The-Node-Forge/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: NPM Idea
+name: Feature Request
-about: Have an idea for an NPM package?
+about: Suggest an idea for this project
 title: "[Feature] Your feature idea title here"
 labels: enhancement
 assignees: ''